 We are a strange species, capable of the most barbaric and horrendous treatment of our planet and each other, but also capable of incredible compassion and care as people donate their lives to protecting these threatened species, that we ourselves have put under threat.
 SeaWorld Makes us struggle with our conscience but San Diego Zoo is a wonderful example of entertainment and culture helping save the world!
 We hope one-day zoos all go out of business and the animals all released.
 As there is just no need to protect them as they are no longer threatened.
 We also doubt this can happen in our lifetimes and with all probability things will get worse.
 But the above does show there are plenty of good news stories along with the bad.

 San Diego Zoo has one of the biggest and most expensive Conservation programs and departments of any Zoo worldwide and we are proud to support their efforts!

 Sand Diego Zoo’s Giant Panda’s

-While this is seriously disappointing and some people want to blame Donald Trumps Trade war for the Action the truth may just be that the San Diego Zoo is a Victim of Its own Sucess.
+While this is seriously disappointing and some people want to blame Donald Trumps Trade war for the Action the truth may just be that the San Diego Zoo is a Victim of Its own Success.
 Sure the Chinese may have been acting in partial retaliation for the ongoing trade war, and while this would be a shame it has only been allowed due to the fantastic recovery the Panda’s have made.
 No longer considered endangered and “only” Venerable their recovery is great news and the fantastic work the Zoo has done, has been a big part of this recovery.
-In the past Panda’s in captivity refused to breed, but the efforts of the Zoo have meant many cubs have been brought in to existence, and the awareness they brought to the Panda’s plight has focused efforts on conserving the animals in the wild.
+In the past Panda’s in captivity refused to breed, but the efforts of the Zoo have meant many cubs have been brought into existence, and the awareness they brought to the Panda’s plight has focused efforts on conserving the animals in the wild.